Every year communities from across the country compete for the All-America City Award, telling the story of their community and their work.

 The All-America City Award is like a Good Housekeeping seal of approval.
 Worcester Telegram Gazette

 The 2019 All-America City Award is focused on celebrating examples of civic engagement practices that advance health equity in local communities.
-We are looking for projects that demonstrate inclusive decision-making processes to create healthy communities for all, and particularly for populations currently experiencing poorer health outcomes.
+We are looking for communities that demonstrate inclusive decision-making processes to create better health for all, and particularly for populations currently experiencing poorer health outcomes.

 The 2019 All-America City Awards will celebrate the 70th anniversary of the award program, which has had a history of advancing healthy communities.
 With the National Civic League’s Health Partner, Kaiser Permanente, the 2019 Awards reflect the concept that good health for the entire community requires equity and social and economic well-being.
 Addressing health disparities and ensuring a thriving environment for all requires work from diverse sectors and stakeholders in a community.